christianwach/civicrm-wp-member-sync/README.md

 #### ZIP Download

-If you have downloaded *CiviCRM WordPress Member Sync* as a ZIP file from the GitHub repository, do the following to install and activate the plugin:
+If you have downloaded *CiviCRM Member Sync* as a ZIP file from the GitHub repository, do the following to install and activate the plugin:

 1. Unzip the .zip file and, if needed, rename the enclosing folder so that the plugin's files are located directly inside `/wp-content/plugins/civicrm-wp-member-sync`
 2. Make sure *CiviCRM* is activated